rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

 The server code is rather straightforward:

-  * As usual we start annotating our receiver method with a `@RabbitListener` and defining the queue its listening on.
+  * As usual we start annotating our receiver method with a `@RabbitListener` and defining the queue it's listening on.
   * Our Fibonacci method calls fib() with the payload parameter and returns the result